FM3: Buddha Machine

 In November 2012, the fourth-generation Buddha Machine was released, containing eight new loops and encased in a “dayglo” case that was available in four colours.
 In 2013, FM3 collaborated with Japanese musician Keigo Oyamada, better known as Cornelius, to produce a loop-playing device called “Ghost in the Machine”.
 The device contains three tracks from Oyamada's soundtrack for the anime film Ghost in the Shell: Arise.

 David Byrne, in his book How Music Works, references the Buddha Machine as an early step toward a future where all types of music could be machine generated.
 Additionally, in his online journal, Byrne compared the device to both the work of composer John Cage and oral literary traditions, writing in 2011:

 …a transistor radio sized device that plays endlessly changing sounds, chosen by the program, from a given set of notes and sounds.
 There is, as one would expect, no arc to these compositions – no beginning, middle and/or end.
 They are merely states of being, not substitutes for narrative.
 These indeterminate scores can be viewed a bit like the literature that emerges out of oral traditions – the great epics and sagas.

 A Buddha Machine collaboration with Philip Glass, Philip Glass 80, was released in January 2017 to celebrate the composer's 80th birthday.

 The original Buddha Machine 1 was re-released in a slightly redesigned form in November 2017, available in four colors: green, blue, red, and orange.

+The original Buddha Machine 1 is slated to be re-released again, in November 2023, with upgraded sound quality (louder speaker) and user experience (two new individual side buttons make device control more direct and intuitive).
+It will be available in the same four colors as the 2017 re-release, as well as a limited edition pink version.